 How to Avoid These 6 Common Ransomware and Cyber Scams - iCorps

 Ransomware.
 It’s a threat that is taking the cybercrime world by storm.
-It’s an effective, malicious attack that often ends in the victim having to pay a monetary ransom in order for the attackers to release encrypted data.
+A ransomware scam is an effective, malicious attack that often ends in the victim having to pay a monetary ransom in order for the attackers to release encrypted data.
 While encryption has potential for good and keeping company data and emails protected, ransomware villains use encryption tactics to their advantage.
 Occurrence of this threat surged 165% last year,1 resulting in over 700,000 attacks that cost organizations approximately $18 million.2 All recent reports indicate that ransomware is not slowing down any time soon.

 Prevalent ransomware tactics and cyber scams

 - Crypto-ransomware, the most common form of ransomware, uses strong cryptography that encrypts (scrambles) data and alerts victims that a ransom must be paid in order to release the data.
 With a number of variants being created, this form of ransomware that has been steadily on the rise.
 Once released on an unsuspecting user, it runs an executable code that unknowingly encrypts key files on the infected computer (documents, videos, images, slide presentations, databases, etc.).
 It then displays a "ransom" note with a countdown clock on the user's screen or drops a text file in a folder.
 The note demands payment in order to recover the encrypted data.

 - Phishing is typically spread through emails with the use of malicious attachments.
 The most prominent form of phishing schemes would be spear phishing which is a more targeted scam that uses publicly available information about the recipient to attempt to steal money or personal information.